kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome/course-assessments.md

 Learn to plan and plan to learn.
 </aside>

-Respond to the following prompts to create your learning charter in a document format.
-The prompts will serve as sections of your document.
+One of your final assessments for this course will be the creation of a personal learning charter.
+This learning charter will inlcude the following information:

 - Who You Are
-- Your Stories of Learning [What is one story of a successful learning attempt and one story of an unsuccessful learning attempt]
-- Your Learning Commitments and Affirmations
+- Your Learning Beliefs [What are your key beliefs about learning]
-- Your Learning Motivations and Interests [What drives you to learn & what are your key beliefs about learning]
+- Your Learning Motivations and Interests [What drives you to learn]
 - Your Learning Goals [What are some knowledge and skills that you wish to acquire in the next 6 months]
-- Your Strengths and Weaknesses [SWOT] - Learning Superpowers / Learning Kryptonite
+- Your Strengths and Weaknesses Analysis
-- Your Learning Preferences and Approaches
-- Your Learning Tool System  [Strategies and Resources]
+- Your Learning Tool System  [The learnign strategies and approaches that you want to employ to achieve your goals]
-- Your Learning Metrics and Milestones system [How you will measure your learning progress?]
+- Your Learning Metrics and Milestones system [How you will measure your learning progress]

-Total word count should be 1000-1500 words.
+The total word count for this essay is 1000-1500 words, and your grade on this assessment counts towards 25% of your final grade for this course.

 ---